ChrisDeadman/KSPPartRemover/README.md

 Commands:

-	 remove-parts
-		 remove one or more parts from one or more crafts

          list-crafts
                  list crafts in the input file

          list-parts
                  list parts in the input file

          list-partdeps
                  same as 'list-parts' but also prints dependencies the part filter is applied on the dependencies for this command

+         list-mods
+                 list mods used by the parts in the input file if you don't have a required mod installed it will be listed as UNKNOWN [KSPPartRemover needs to be in KSP directory for this to work!]

+         remove-parts
+                 remove one or more parts from one or more crafts

 Switches:

          -i <path>
                  specifies the input file

         [Optional]
          -o <path>
                  specifies the output file (modifies input file if not specified)

         [Optional]
          -c, --craft <name-pattern>
                  apply craft filter (applies to all crafts if not specified) '!' in front of the regex performs inverse matching example for name pattern: --craft '^Asteroid'
                  example for inverse matching: --craft '!Mün'

         [Optional]
          -p, --part <id or name-pattern>
                  apply part filter (applies to all parts if not specified) if part is a number it is interpreted as the part id '!' in front of the regex performs inverse matching example for id: --part 1
                  example for name pattern: --part 'fuelTank.*'
                  example for inverse matching: --part '!^PotatoRoid$'

         [Optional]
          -s, --silent
                  do not print additional info, do not ask for confirmation
 ```

 ## General notes